Jazz Chisholm Preview, Player Props: Marlins vs. Padres

-On Monday, Jazz Chisholm (.238 on-base percentage in past 10 games, 64 points below season-long percentage) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+Jazz Chisholm -- with an on-base percentage of .238 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the San Diego Padres, with Blake Snell on the hill, on August 22 at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Dodgers.
+He had a hitless showing in his previous game (0-for-4) against the Padres.

 Jazz Chisholm Game Info & Props vs. the Padres